-- If you acquire a CGT asset as a legal personal representative or as a beneficiary of a deceased estate.
-The 12-month requirement is satisfied if the asset was acquired by the deceased - before 20 September 1985 and you disposed of it 12 months or more after they died, or - on or after 20 September 1985 and you disposed of it 12 months or more after they acquired it. - If you acquired an asset as the result of a marriage breakdown.
-You will satisfy the 12 month requirement if the combined period your spouse and you owned the asset is more than 12 months. - If a CGT asset is compulsorily acquired, lost or destroyed and you acquire a rollover replacement asset, you will satisfy the 12-month requirement for the replacement asset if the period of ownership of the original asset and the replacement asset is at least 12 months.
+- if you acquire a CGT asset as a legal personal representative or as a beneficiary of a deceased estate.
+The 12-month requirement is satisfied if the asset was acquired by the deceased: - before 20 September 1985 and you disposed of it 12 months or more after they died, or - on or after 20 September 1985 and you disposed of it 12 months or more after they acquired it. - if you acquired a CGT asset as the result of a marriage breakdown and rollover applies (see chapter 8).
+You will satisfy the 12 month requirement if the combined period your spouse and you owned the asset is more than 12 months. - if a CGT asset is compulsorily acquired, lost or destroyed and you acquire a rollover replacement asset, you will satisfy the 12-month requirement for the replacement asset if the period of ownership of the original asset and the replacement asset is at least 12 months.